 Scopes represent end user granted permissions to access specific data resources or perform specific actions.
-Every TikTok API requires a scope to be accessed and sensitive fields are protected by additional scopes.
+Every TikTok for Developer API requires a scope to be accessed and sensitive fields are protected by additional scopes.
 For example, the scope

 .basic allows access to APIs and data related to the basic user of a TikTok user.

 To request scopes, you must have Login Kit enabled for you app.
 The scope

 .basic will be enabled by default for all apps with Login Kit.
 Developers can also request additional scopes and manage existing scopes on their app management page after logging in.

 - If you have not already, enable Scopes for your app.
 First, click + Add products on the left sidebar under Products.
 Then, click Add under Scopes.
 Finally, click Done to save changes.

 - Navigate to the section titled Scopes to view your scopes.

 - To manage your scopes, click Edit Scope.
 You can then enable and disable desired scopes.
 Click Done to save your changes before closing.

 - Note: Be cautious when disabling a scope.
 Access to its data will be revoked for existing integrations.

 - If you see the label Submit for review on a scope, you must submit your app for review by the TikTok team before you are granted permissions to use that scope.